Do Air Purifiers Provide Protection From COVID-19?

 HEPA Filters, true to their name, typically use filters with microscopic pores which trap allergens like dust, pollen, or pet dander, so they’re unable to re-enter the air we breathe.

-COVID-19 doesn’t live for long outside the human body, but if it gets into your home’s filtration system, HEPA2 filters will be able to help you avoid inhaling any harmful particles that the virus may produce.
+COVID-19 doesn’t live for long outside the human body, but if it gets into your home’s filtration system, HEPA4 filters will help you avoid inhaling any harmful particles that the virus may produce.

 What About Ionizers?
 How Do They Work?

-This causes them to become heavier and eventually fall out of the air, carrying with them any germs or bacteria3 they might have encountered along their path.
+This causes them to become heavier and eventually fall out of the air, carrying with them any germs or bacteria5 they might have encountered along their path.

 What About Ozone Generators?
 How Do They Work?

-Ozone4 generators use a process known as “ozone therapy” to produce ozone which can kill bacteria and germs in the air.
+Ozone6 generators use a process known as “ozone therapy” to produce ozone, which can kill bacteria and germs in the air.